 In addition, it will be rewarding to have an eye on the products sold by stores to ensure better inventory management.
-Generate reports in each store and analyze all sales of them.
+Generate reports in each store and analyze your sales.
 This will help you predict the demand for certain stocks in each store.

 If the inventory movement is uneven across branches, multi-store companies can afford to move products into the network to balance inventory and prevent product shortages.
 The importance of having a policy for transfers is key.
-Things that can be included in the policy are limits on transfers, shipping methods for transfers, or even required minimum inventory levels to keep in inventory.
+The policy may include: limits on transfers, shipping methods for transfers, or even required minimum inventory levels to keep in inventory.

-Alice POS is a multi-store POS system that offers an optimal solution for multi-store management.
-This cloud based software will give you complete control over your multi-store network.
+Alice POS is a multi-store point of sale system that offers an optimal solution for multi-store management.
+This cloud-based software will give you complete control over your multi-store network.
 Alice POS offers high security and makes your data accessible at all times.
 In addition, you can easily manage your inventory across your entire network of stores quickly and efficiently from a single dashboard.